wizonesolutions/ansible-role-letsencrypt/README.md

 Requirements
 ------------

+- Git.
+A role like `geerlingguy.git` will install this for you.
 - Assumes that you are using acme.sh 2.7.4+ (if you change the version via role configuration, it may break).
 - Ownership of the domains you wish to validate